maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 implemented following the REST methodology and receives as an input a populated Instance object that contains all the mandatory information.
 The MSR will respond with a copy of the Instance object created, including its assigned ID.
-The internal structure the Instance is provided in more detail in the [Service Data Model](#service-data-model) section.
+The internal structure of the Instance object is provided in more detail in the [Service Data Model](#service-data-model) section.

-#### Operation functionality
+#### Operation Functionality
 <!--
     Describe the functionality of the operation, i.e. how does it produce the output from the input payload.
 -->

-Upon receiving a request to create a new registered Instance record, the service will access validate the provided Instance fields, and depending on a successful outcome, will persist the data in its database.
-If an error occurs while persisting the provided Instance object, then the service make that clear in the response generated.
+Upon receiving a request to create a new registered Instance record, the service will access and validate the provided Instance fields, and depending on a successful outcome, will persist the data in its database.
+If an error occurs while persisting the provided Instance object, the service will make that clear in the response generated.

+It has to be noted at this point that since the Instance objects are linked with the Xml and Doc entries through the *instanceAsXml* and *instanceAsDoc* fields, these should also be provided if necessary.
+The information from the XML source provided by the Xml object, will be used to populate the respective fields of the Instance object, overwriting any existing values.
+The Doc object on the other hand, can be used to provide the human-readable text documentation.

-#### Operation parameters
+#### Operation Parameters
 <!--
     Describe the logical data structure of input and output parameters of the operation (payload) by using an explanatory table (see below) and optionally